mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [April 13, 2026]
+# Today's Tutorial [April 14, 2026]
-## Lesson 158: x64 Course (Part 38 - x64 Networking Basics)
+## Lesson 159: x64 Course (Part 39 - Why C?)
-This tutorial will discuss x64 networking basics.
+This tutorial will discuss the power of the c language.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.